kevinzhuang01/srp_2025/_profiles/stephennaboth.md

   channel my passion for mathematics to advance mathematical tools with real-world applications and nurture a passion for mathematics in the next generation of mathematicians, especially those from underrepresented minority groups.
-I will share this research, as well as my enthusiasm for mathematics, by presenting at research conferences."
+I will share this research, as well as my enthusiasm for mathematics, by presenting at research conferences.'
 lightning_talk: Efficient Symbolic Regression Through Optimization and Machine Learning
 keywords: Optimization; Mixed-Integer Linear Programming (MILP); Symbolic Regression;
   Scientific Machine Learning; Operations Research; Kernel Methods; Scientific Computing;
   HPC
 ---

-## Academic Interests

-My research interests focus on mixed-integer linear programming (MILP) and optimization methods for operations research, particularly for symbolic regression and large-scale decision problems.
-I am also interested in computational methods that integrate optimization with scientific computing, such as kernel-based approaches for solving PDEs and machine learning.